EtienneRod/MediaImport/README.md

-This is a python script to automatically manage labeling in Plex at new media import and remove unwanted french track when more than one french track exists in a media during import in Radarr.
+This is a python script to automatically manage labeling in Plex and remove unwanted french track when more than one french track exists in a media during import in Radarr.

 This use Webhooks from both Plex and Radarr in order to do so.